Torfkopp/Raijin/README.md

 ## Usage

+Once you've completed the instructions below, run by typing `Raijin` in your terminal

 First, you'll need to get some data about your location (namely, your latitude and longitude)
 - Navigate to the [NWS](https://www.weather.gov/) website
 - Type in your location in the top left search bar and click `Go`